 - non-nationals who are alleged to have been illegally fishing in Australian territorial waters.

-Yes, children are held in immigration detention in Australia – see children in immigration detention for further information.
+Children are held in immigration detention in Australia – click here for further information.

 There is no set time limit to how long a person may be held in immigration detention in Australia.
 The period of time a person spends in detention may vary from a few weeks up to a few years, or even longer.
-As at 31 May 2013 the average period of time a person would spend in immigration detention facilities was 74 days, but 112 people had been held in immigration detention for over 2 years.
+As at 30 September 2013 the average period of time a person would spend in closed immigration detention was 115 days, but 106 people had been held in immigration detention for over 2 years.

-The Department of Immigration and Citizenship (DIAC) publishes statistics setting out the number of people in immigration detention, and how long they have been in detention for.
+The Department of Immigration and Border Protection publishes statistics setting out the number of people in immigration detention, and how long they have been in detention for.
 For a summary of the most recent immigration detention statistics, click here.

 Immigration detention centres

 Immigration detention centres (IDCs) are the most secure of Australia’s immigration detention facilities.
 As of September 2013 there were IDCs in the following locations:

 - Northern IDC in Darwin

 - Scherger IDC in Queensland